cmstas/ZHMet2012/zBabyMaker/README.txt

 make sure all the directories are set. specifically:

-./log/
-./jetCorrections/
 ../CORE/
+../CORE/MT2/
 ../Tools/

-../CORE/MT2/
+The rest should be included with the repository.
+../jetCorrections/
+../looperTools/
 ../jsons/
-../output/[version]/

-and any other I might have forgotten.

-Make sure the links in runZLooper.C are set correctly.
+Make sure the links in runZLooper.cc are set correctly.

-In order to run a sample, make sure your code compiles by running

-root -b -q "doAllZ.C (\"TChizh_53X_150_1\", \"\", false)"

-or whichever file you think is quickest.

-then when that is done, comment the datasets you want to run in makeAllZBabies.sh
+In order to run a sample, comment the datasets you want to run in makeAllZBabies.sh, e.g.

-e.g.

-processsample zjets_53X_slim false
+processsample TChizh_53X_150_1 false $versionnumber

 then run the submission script as follows

 ./makeAllZBabies.sh

 Warning: I've only run 5ish jobs per uaf at a time using this method.
-Additionally, I stored the output on a simlink to nfs-[]/userdata/cwelke/output/[version]/ so the jobs can run a few at a time without bogging down the home disk, and slowing down.
+Additionally, I stored the output on a simlink to nfs-[]/userdata/cwelke/output/.

+EXTRA:
 If you want to break the job up a bit, rather than use the command

 processsample zjets_53X_slim false